TimoGuy/DemoEngine/TestGUI/plan/story/story_framework.md

 ## Finale (Busting the Glass Planet...
 What do you do now?)

 *As soon as you bust the glass planet, everything starts leaving, including the clouds and the people.*

+> NOTE: @TODO: who built this glass planet, and why was purifying it necessary?
+(NOTE that nothing is made of glass at all in this world, nothing is transparent except for water and the single glass bottle that Jojo holds.)